Gold prices are expected to trade lower today: Angel Broking

 Outlook

-Optimism over a possible trade deal between U.S. & China might dent the demand for Gold and push the prices lower.
-On the MCX, gold prices are expected to trade lower today; international markets are trading lower by 0.16 percent at $1468.10 per ounce.
+US Chair Powell’s comments on strong labour market and US China trade optimism will result in investors dumping safe haven assets in turn pressure on the yellow metal in the coming trading session.
+On the MCX, gold prices are expected to trade lower today, international markets are trading marginally higher by 0.09 percent at $1461.95 per ounce.

 For all commodities report, click here